DO YOU PRODUCE AN ETHICAL AND ENVIRONMENTAL RESPONSIBILITIES REPORT?

 DO YOU HAVE A CODE OF CONDUCT?

-Yes, our code was first established in 1996, revised in 2000, 2007, and again in 2015.
+Yes, our code was first issued in 1996, revised in 2000, 2007, and again in 2015.
 It replicates the ETI Base Code as well as being underpinned by the ILO core conventions.
 You can find out more and download it here.

 HOW DO YOUR FACTORIES KNOW ABOUT YOUR CODE OF CONDUCT?

 Our Code of Conduct is communicated to all our suppliers when they begin trading with the Arcadia Group.
 Under our ethical audit programme, our suppliers must submit an independent third-party factory ethical audit less than 12 months old in order to receive a grading for a new factory set-up on Valid8, our online database.
 The system prompts them to communicate our Code of Conduct to each of their factories and confirm they understand and meet our minimum requirements.
 Our Code is also an integral part of the Supplier Handbook and is available on the supplier extranet.
 Our aim is for a programme of continuous improvement.
 Every purchase order includes the Code of Conduct as part of our Conditions of Trading.

 Factories used by our suppliers must submit a valid independent audit, before an order can be placed.
 These audits are carried out by some of the world’s largest international auditing companies in the local language, against the Arcadia Code of Conduct.
 If issues are identified during the audit, a corrective action plan is agreed with the factory.
 We also review all audits internally and follow-ups may take place with the supplier in order to ensure compliance.
 You can read more about our Ethical Audit Programme here.